 The initiative helped to develop a detailed directory of research groups and research areas of different consortium members to identify common and strategic topics.
-The gathered data laid the groundwork for the implementation of future activities and will help forge ties between researchers from six partner universities.
+The gathered data laid the groundwork for the implementation of future activities and will help forge ties between researchers from nine partner universities.
 Eventually, the platform simplified the process of finding potential partners when applying for mutual projects’ funding.

 The database also made it possible to enter information about the infrastructure owned by partners.
 It can be used to search for infrastructure resources by keywords or scientific discipline, and to present people or entities that have provided detailed information.